debevv/nanoMODBUS/README.md

 ## API reference

-API reference is available in the repository [GitHub Pages](https://debevv.github.io/MODBUSino/modbusino_8h.html)
+API reference is available in the repository's [GitHub Pages](https://debevv.github.io/MODBUSino/modbusino_8h.html).

 ## Platform functions

-MODBUSino requires the implementation of 3 platform functions, which are passed as function pointers when creating a client/server instance.
+MODBUSino requires the implementation of 3 platform-specific functions, which are passed as function pointers when creating a client/server instance.

 ### Transport read/write